 The Appliance vs. Software Debate

 It’s more than just infrastructure simplification.
 More than compute and storage together on one node.
 Hyperconvergence is designed around the virtual machine.

 The appliance approach to hyperconvergence makes installation and configuration simple.
 But that simplicity comes at a cost later.
 There’s a hidden refresh tax since you have to rebuy software when you refresh nodes, and an upgrade tax since adding capacity means adding an appliance.
 And you can get locked into the hardware platform, and potentially a hypervisor.

 Software-based hyperconvergence offers freedom of choice over both the hardware and hypervisor, can leverage existing servers and gives IT the flexibility to expand storage either within a server or by adding another server.
 Since you own the software, so there’s no refresh tax.
 And of course, you can also purchase the software pre-installed on the widest choice of server platforms making it just as easy to configure as an appliance model.

 Architected for the Future

-One platform to scale from virtual machines to containers.
+One platform that scales from virtual machines to containers.

 Maxta architecture was designed from the beginning to support any abstraction layer.
 The first and most prominent abstraction layer is a virtual machine.
 The second emerging abstraction layer is a container.
-Unlike other hyperconvergence solutions, Maxta’ architecture enables native container support instead of relying on running a container within a VM, which incurs an average 25 percent overhead.
-This will give customers a single platform that will support the abstraction layer is best suited for each workload.
+Maxta gives you the flexibility to adapt to changing technology like containers while continuing to derive value from your existing investment in virtual machines.
+This provides customers with a single hyperconverged platform that supports the abstraction layer best suited for each workload.

 “We run a pretty tight ship in our engineering department.
 I don’t want to have onsite storage engineers at every location.
 Because Maxta is so maintenance-free, I don’t have to double or triple or quadruple my staff.
 If you calculate that cost over years and years, I’m saving a ton of money.”